Frequently Asked Questions

 2. TUNE Select the map for your setup.

-3. RIDE Enjoy the improved performance of your motorcycle
+3. RIDE Enjoy the improved performance and responsiveness of your motorcycle

 I'm unable to flash a map using the FP3, what should I do?

 First, verify that your FP3 app is up to date through either the Apple App Store or Google Play Store.
 Next, connect to your bike and FP3.
 Verify that the firmware is up to date by going to 'Customer Support' and pressing 'Check for Firmware Update'.
 Install firmware update if available.
-If still unable to flash, go to 'Customer Support' and press 'Upload ECU Content', then try flashing again.
-Contact V&H customer support if the issue persists.
+If still unable to flash, go to 'Customer Support', ‘Vance & Hines Support’, and press 'Upload ECU Content', then try flashing again.
+Contact Vance & Hines customer support if the issue persists.

 How do I autotune?

-To Autotune your map, you must first flash a base map onto the bike.
+To Autotune your map, you must first flash a base map onto the bike, the closest V&H map to your configuration would be ideal.
 Then, select Autotune from the main menu and select 'Quick Setup'.
 Next, choose the map slot you would like to base the Autotune off of.
 This will initialize the Autotune process by flashing the bike.
 Now, go out and ride.
-The more varied types of riding you can do (stop and go, steady state, uphill, downhill, low rpm, high rpm, low and high throttle angles, etc.) the better.
+The more varied types of riding you can do (stop and go, steady state, uphill, downhill, low rpm, high rpm, low and high throttle ranges, etc.) the better.
 We recommend 3 sessions, each approx. 30-60 minutes in length.
 'Apply' the data after the 1st and 2nd session, 'Finish' the Autotune after the 3rd session.
 During Autotune you may experience issues such as poor cold start, poor throttle response, and general ride quality issues.
 These will resolve once you 'Finish' Autotune and the map is re-optimized.

 How do I edit my map for camshafts and engine modifications?